B0RJA/spar/README.md

 sparMatrix
 =================================================

-3D sparse matrix implementation in ANSI C
+Implementation of 3D sparse matrix in C

 Use
 ----------------------
 TODO